tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms-kubernetes.rst

    To deploy TF Charms in a bundle, use the
    ``juju deploy <bundle_yaml_file>`` command.
-   The following example shows you how to use a bundle YAML file to deploy Contrail on Amazon Web Services (AWS) Cloud.
+   The following example shows you how to use a bundle YAML file to deploy TF on Amazon Web Services (AWS) Cloud.

    ::

       series: "bionic"